jbiatek/BSGRulebook/dynamic.md

 Human players may now move between New Caprica, Galactica, and the other human ships by discarding a Skill card.
 Colonial One is not accessible during the New Caprica phase even after Galactica comes back.
 Cylon players may also move between New Caprica and the other Cylon locations by discarding a Skill card.
 Ships and Centurions are once again affected by game effects as normal.

-<p class="cylonfleet">Vipers may use their "escort civilian ships" activation on civilian ships in their space area.</p>
+<p class="cylonfleet" markdown="1">Vipers may use their "escort civilian ships" activation on civilian ships in their space area.</p>

 ##### Evacuating New Caprica